jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ```

-## New Features
+## New features

 The most important new features are described in the following sections.

 ### Issues history: new, fixed, and outstanding issues

-A highlight of the plug-in is the possibility to categorize issues of subsequent builds as new, fixed and outstanding.
+One highlight of the plugin is the ability to categorize issues of subsequent builds as new, fixed and outstanding.

 ![issues history](images/trend.png)

-Using this feature it makes it a lot easier to keep the quality of your project under control: you can focus
+Using this feature makes it a lot easier to keep the quality of your project under control: you can focus
 only on those warnings that have been introduced recently.

 Note: the detection of new warnings is based on a complex algorithm that tries to track the same warning in